02 June 2013

 Track highlights: 4.
 "The Tide Is High" - 5.
 "Angels on the Balcony" - 8.
 "Rapture" - 11.
 "Walk Like Me"

 5th studio album by Blondie is the third consecutive album produced by Mike Chapman.
-Like its predecessor Eat to the Beat (1979) was a step down compared to Parallel Lines (1978), this is another (big) step down.
-1980 was a difficult year for many artists in that respect that no one had the slightest idea of what direction new music styles like punk rock, post-punk, and new wave would take music in the new decade, and Blondie here proves unable to show any direction.
-The album only contains one fine composition.
-The album contains a vast variety of genres and styles making it the most unclear album by the band.
-Generally, it's more laid back with jazz pop, reggae, and funk-inspired music, tracks inspired by pop standards, as well as bits of new wave.
-I never really liked the album, and I'm closer at handing it 2,5 and sometimes even 2 'cause it's basically a mess.
-Still, the album made it to number #3 on the UK album charts list, number #7 in the US, and the single "The Tide Is High" secured the band another top of the charts hit single in both the UK and the US as well as in a number of countries.
+Like its predecessor Eat to the Beat (Oct.
+1979) was received as a step down compared to Parallel Lines (1978), this one marks another (big) step down.
+1980 was a difficult year for many artists in the respect that no one had the slightest idea of what direction new music styles like punk rock, post-punk, and new wave would take music to in the new decade, and Blondie here proves unable to show any direction whatsoever.
+Autoamerican only contains one fine composition, and even that has divided fans.
+The album contains a vast variety of genres and styles making it the most unclear album to date by this band.
+Generally, it feels more laid-back with its inclusion of jazz pop, reggae, and funk-inspired music, tracks inspired by pop standards, as well as bits of new wave.
+I never really liked the album, and I'm closer at handing it 2,5 and sometimes even just 2 'cause it's basically one big mess.
+Still, the album made it to number #3 on the UK album charts list, number #7 in the US, and the single "The Tide Is High" secured the band another top of the charts hit single in both the UK and the US as well as in a number of other countries.
+The relative success may be with thanks to their fine predecessors, and simply because people purchased the album without listening to it.

 [ allmusic.com 3 / 5, Rolling Stone 1 / 5 stars ]